nickgeoca/elata-eeg/crates/daemon/API.md

 *   **How does the GUI know what controls to display?**
     After a pipeline is started (or if the UI connects when a pipeline is already running), the UI **must** call `GET /api/state` to fetch the complete configuration of the running pipeline.
 This ensures the UI has the necessary information to render the correct controls and avoids race conditions with the event stream.
 The SSE connection (`/api/events`) should be used for subsequent real-time updates.

-*   **Why use HTTP/SSE instead of WebSockets?**
+*   **Why use both HTTP/SSE and WebSockets?**
-    This design uses HTTP for standard request/response interactions (like starting or stopping a pipeline), which is simple and stateless.
-For real-time updates from the server to the client, Server-Sent Events (SSE) are used.
-SSE is a simpler protocol than WebSockets and is very efficient for one-way server-to-client data streaming.
-This combination provides a lightweight and robust solution.
+    This design uses a dual-connection approach for optimal performance:
+    - **HTTP/SSE** for control operations: Simple, stateless, cacheable, and easy to debug for pipeline management
+    - **WebSocket** for data streaming: High-performance binary data transfer with low overhead for real-time EEG data

+    This separation allows each protocol to be optimized for its specific use case.
+The control plane remains simple and debuggable while the data plane achieves the low latency required for EEG streaming.

 *   **How are changes saved?**
     A user can save changes to a pipeline's configuration via a `PUT` request to `/api/pipelines/{id}`.
 This will overwrite the original YAML file.
 A "Save As" functionality could be a future enhancement.